 - Spiritual rest: Being in God's presence is high octane fuel.

 The Psalmist said, "I was glad when they said to me, 'Let us go to the house of the LORD!'"
 There is no substitute for worship with the family of God.
+Additionally, this sabbath rest is "just what the Doctor ordered" to reorient and refresh our souls.

 "John Adams relished long walks . . . " from John Adams, by David McCullough, page 18.